spyroskantarelis/artificial-intelligence-task/source/README.md

 3. Add every chord and its corresponding object property values to a graph.

+4. Save every song's RDF to a folder of your choice.

 ### Ontology

 More info about the ontology can be found [here](../ontology).

+### Reasoning and SPARQL Queries

+You can use a triplestore in order to reason and use SPARQL queries.
+We used GraphDB (https://graphdb.ontotext.com/).
+You can import our ontology and the RDF files created by our python scripts.
+Our ontology is developed within the OWL2-RL profile (https://www.w3.org/TR/owl2-profiles/#OWL_2_RL).

 ## Authors